shivvang/Interview-Tayari-Assignment/README.md

 - **Create**: Submit interview experiences with details like company name, country, and key questions.
 - **Read**: View all shared submissions on a dashboard with **pagination** for better accessibility.
 - **Manage Your Submissions**:
-  - Users can view, update, or delete their own submissions.
+  - Users can view  their own submissions.
   - Unauthorized attempts to access others’ submissions trigger an **unlock prompt/message**.

 ### 📱 **Responsive Design**